 What tastes better on a hot summer's day than a frozen treat?
 This Easy Pomegranate Sorbet is so quick and easy to make, and "checks all the boxes."
 It's vegan, gluten free, all natural, and delicious!
 Just a few ingredients - pomegranate juice, orange juice, triple sec, and corn syrup - an ice cream freezer, and a few minutes of active time are all you need!

 The Science of the Best Sorbet has been a "go to" resource for me since I started creating sorbet recipes like this red wine and plum sorbet and this raspberry chocolate sorbet.
 Making sorbet is easy, but getting it right can be more challenging.
 The lack of fat and eggs make it a little less forgiving than ice cream.

 Sorbet is usually made with fruit, and is typically dairy and fat free.
-My avocado and cherimoya "ice cream" is the exception rather than the rule.
+My avocado and cherimoya "ice cream" and my coconut avocado sorbet are the exception rather than the rule.
 The avocado, of course, is high fat, and it provides the creamy mouthfeel of ice cream.